Brandography/m2-dev/README.md

 - DB_HOST: db

 ## Deploy
-Don't forget to fill in the config.yml file at the root of this project with the required information.
+Don't forget to fill in the config.yml and config-secret.yml file at the root of this project with the required information.

 ```
 make deploy to=<production/staging>